 - Eyewash – Used to flush out eyes.

-- Chlorhexadine Solutions – Used for cleansing wounds.
+- Chlorhexadine Solutions – Used for cleansing wounds and skin folds.

 - Epsom Salts – Use as in a warm water soak for inter digital cysts (blisters between the toes)

-- Listerine (brand or generic) for chine acne and inter digital cysts.
+- Listerine (brand or generic) for chin acne and inter-digital cysts.

 - Baby wipes for cleaning folds and tails, wiping chins, cleaning ears and quick wipe downs when you don’t have time for a regular bath.

 - Apple Cider vinegar topical for hot spots; ingested for digestion and insect repellant.
-Use to wipe off ‘hot spots’ when one is starting.
+Use to wipe off hot spots when one is starting.
 A teaspoon a day in your bulldog’s water is recommended by many to aide with digestion.
-Wiped on your dog’s fur it will help keep insects away from the bulldog too.

 NOTE: Specific dosages have not been given here for several reasons.
 First, we are not veterinarians and do not have the right to prescribe medications or doses.
 Second, Bulldogs come in many different sizes and there is no way to assure correct dosage.